Position: Specialist, Intervenor for the Deafblind community

 - Demonstrated good customer service with a supportive attitude.

-- Adheres to the Code of Ethics and Code of Conduct set forth by the Deafblind Services Program
+- Adheres to the Code of Ethics and Code of Conduct set forth by the Deafblind Community Services Program.

 Experience and Education:

-- Demonstrated knowledge or understanding in alternate formats of communications i.e. Two Hand Manual, American Sign Language, Fingerspelling, and a willingness to learn Braille.
+- Experience or a willingness to learn and practice alternate formats of communications i.e. Two Hand Manual, American Sign Language, etc.

 - Travel will be required.
 Must be available to travel to individual’s home and to their appointments.